openmensa/doc.openmensa.org/README.md

 ## Credits

-Some ideas on how to build such an (API) doc are proudly stolen from [developer.github.com](https://github.com/github/developer.github.com).
+Some ideas on how to build such an (API) doc are proudly borrowed from [developer.github.com](https://github.com/github/developer.github.com).